bcgsc/pavfinder/pavfinder/test/README.md

-Data is provided for testing the detection of genome structural variants, transcriptome structural and splice variants, and the TAP targeted pipeline.
+Data is provided for testing the detection of genome structural variants, transcriptome structural and splice variants, TAP, and Fusion-Bloom pipelines.

 ## pavfinder genome
 * input `genome`